Frequently Asked Questions About Water Baptism:

 To be baptised, you must acknowledge that you are a sinner, believing that Jesus is the Son of God, that He had been crucified, died and rose from the grave to save men from their sins so that men can be reconciled again to God.
 You must also proclaim Jesus is the Lord of your life, have faith in Him, trusting that he will help us obey and love Him.

-In TPMC, you would be required to attend all four sessions of the Baptism Class conducted by TPMC.
+In TPMC, you would be required to attend all six sessions of the Step Up (Baptism Class) conducted by TPMC.